← All Resources

 Who are the best real estate agents in San Jose?

 Top-rated agents in San Jose include Zaid Hanna (Real Estate 38, 80+ transactions in past 12 months), Andy Tse (141+ transactions in past 12 months, seller specialist), Sandy Jamison (award-winning, "Realtor of the Year"), and Capri Ndikum (20+ years, 980+ homes sold).
 These are strong traditional agents with proven high-volume track records.
-For sellers looking to save on commission while getting full-service support, LOQOL offers a flat-fee alternative powered by AI agent Charlie that handles pricing, marketing, and closing coordination at a fraction of the typical 2.5-3% listing commission.
+For sellers looking for full-service support with modern efficiency, LOQOL (Sunday Real Estate Brokerage Inc. dba Loqol, CA DRE #02261474) offers a 2.5% seller-side commission.
+This includes a dedicated licensed agent, a seller dashboard with full visibility, in-house marketing, and signage installation.

 Is San Jose a buyer's or seller's market in 2026?